Saudi Arabia bans Lebanese produce over drug smuggling

 “The export of Lebanese vegetables and fruits to the Gulf countries and especially the kingdom was one of the few doors that were still open to bring dollars into the country.
 Closing this import line increases pressure on Lebanon,” he said.

-Saudi customs authorities at Jeddah Islamic Port foiled an attempt to smuggle in more than 5.3 million Captagon pills, a type of amphetamine, hidden in pomegranate shipments that had come from Lebanon, said Mohammed bin Ali al-Naim, undersecretary for security affairs at Saudi Customs, according to SPA.

-“Not a single document has emerged that shows that this merchandise that has Captagon in it is Lebanese,” a senior official at the Lebanese agriculture ministry told Reuters.
+A senior official at the Lebanese agriculture ministry said there were no documents showing that produce used to smuggle Captagon pills was Lebanese.

-Lebanon’s total imports to Saudi Arabia were worth 273.1 million riyals ($72.82 million) in the fourth quarter of 2020, official Saudi data showed.
+Lebanon’s total exports to Saudi Arabia were worth 273.1 million riyals ($72.82 million) in the fourth quarter of 2020, official Saudi data showed.

 Lebanon’s foreign reserves have been depleted and its currency has lost around 90% of its value since the start of the financial crisis in late 2019.